akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Henry set the parchment down.
 "That is the point.
 Old Alain is fading and so he must look at his son Conan and wonder: is he strong enough to stand alone?
 So he reaches for Godfrey as a second to his son, in case the first should fail.
 It is an ill wind blowing from the south."

 The Queen frowned.
-"Why see treachery in a knot that only binds us closer as family?"
+"What treachery is found in a knot that only binds us closer as family?"

 Henry laughed his short, sharp bark.
 "Fie, I say!
 Family feeling?
 Nay Madam; my own brother sits in a dungeon for trying to steal my crown."